-Obviously, when you buy your own parts and provide your own labor, changing your own oil or changing/rotating a tire becomes the more cost-effective option.
-But your time is money, too: When you don’t have to take your vehicle to a dealership or auto body shop, you’re saving yourself a commute and a boring wait.
-When you take matters into your own hands, time is bound to fly!
+Obviously, when you buy your own parts and provide your own labor, it is cheaper to change your own oil.
+But your time is money, too; when you don’t have to take your vehicle to a dealership or auto body shop, you’re saving yourself a commute and a boring wait.
+When you take matters into your own hands, you can save time and money by changing your own oil.

 - Car jack